 If the assessment revisions made by the township assessor resulted in a level of assessment change of less than 1%, the level reverts to initial Illinois Department of Revenue calculation.

-The 2012 Supervisor of Assessments Equalization Factors will be calculated as follows:
+Once calculated, the actual 2014 Supervisor of Assessments Equalization Factors will be reported here:

 |Township||Required Level|| ||Actual Level|| |

 |Wayne||33.33%||÷|| ||=|| |

 |Winfield||33.33%||÷|| ||=|| |

 At the conclusion of the 2014 assessment cycle, the Department of Revenue will review the changes made by the Township Assessors, Supervisor of Assessments, and the Board of Review, and calculate a final level of assessment for the 2014 assessment year.
 If the Department finds that DuPage County is not at the statutory level of assessment, it will be obligated to issue an equalization factor, which will be applied to all assessed values before the 2014 real estate tax bills are calculated.